ChangyuYan/Iceman/README.md

 Use the arrow keys to move the iceman.

 Press space to shoot the protectors!
-But before, you only have a limited amount of water in your gun, but you can pick up more water from pools along the way.
+But be careful, you only have a limited amount of water in your gun, but you can pick up more water from pools along the way.

 You can bribe a regular protector with gold nuggets.